oracle/pgql-lang/pages/pgql-1.1-spec.md

 `MAX` | takes the maximum of the values for the given expression. | numeric, string, date, time (with timezone), or, timestamp (with timezone)
 `SUM` | sums over the values for the given expression. | numeric `AVG` | takes the average of the values for the given. | numeric

+The `DISTINCT` modifier specifies that duplicate values should be removed before aggregation.

 `COUNT(*)` is a special syntax to count the number of pattern matches, without specifying an expressions.
 Consider the following example: